iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/data-flow.md

 #### 4.2.5 Mana check

 This process checks if the RMC (Reference Mana Cost) requirements are met, as defined in Congestion Control.
-To summarize, this step checks if the Mana burnt in the block is larger or equal to the Reference Mana Cost of the slot.
-The RMC calculation is objective, so if a block does not burn the required Mana, it can be directly rejected.
+To summarize, this step checks if the Mana burnt in the block is larger or equal to the Reference Mana Cost of the slot times the block's workscore.
+Both the RMC and workscore calculations are objective, so if a block does not burn the required Mana, it can be directly rejected.

 It also checks if the account BIC committed at `maxCommitableAge` slots in the past is non-negative, among other account-related filters.